EvaAngelion/Alcatel-Commands-Everything/README.md

 aaa authentication snmp "local"

 # 801.1X authentication servers
-aaa authentication 802.1x radius_srv1 radius_srv2
+aaa device-authentication 802.1x radius_srv1 radius_srv2

 # MAC base authentication servers (used for devices that can't do 802.1X like IP-Phones)
-aaa authentication mac radius_srv1 radius_srv2
+aaa device-authentication mac radius_srv1 radius_srv2

 # AVLAN:
 #   Authentication portal in the switch.
 By default, last IP of the subnet.